Hiswe/hiswe.github.io/source/_drafts/state-of-pwa-with-parcel-february-2019.md

 - avoid your HTML file as an enrty point (so compile only the JS/CSS)
 - come with another simplified HTML file to use the Parcel dev server
 - generate the service worker with [workbox-build](https://developers.google.com/web/tools/workbox/guides/generate-service-worker/workbox-build)
-- create another HTML file for production that:
+- create a different production HTML that:
   - reference the manifest file
   - have a script tag that install our service worker (this way it won't be parsed by Parcel)